Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What ongoing regulatory reporting and disclosure requirements apply to (re)insurers?

 The Solvency II regime introduced increased regulatory reporting and public disclosure requirements.
-As such, (re)insurers must make a number of filings to the Central Bank including Quarterly Quantitative Reporting Templates, the Annual Quantitative Reporting Templates, the Solvency and Financial Condition Report (annually) and the Regular Supervisory Report (at least every three years).
-(Re)Insurers are also required to submit the ORSA annually at any time during the year and must submit their financial statements and reports as approved at the annual general meeting.
+As such, (re)insurers must make a number of filings to the Central Bank of Ireland including Quarterly Quantitative Reporting Templates, the Annual Quantitative Reporting Templates, the Solvency and Financial Condition Report (annually) and the Regular Supervisory Report (at least every three years).
+(Re)Insurers are also required to submit the ORSA annually and must submit their financial statements and reports as approved at the annual general meeting.

-In addition to the Solvency II requirements, insurers are also required to submit national specific templates.
+In addition to the Solvency II requirements, insurers are required to submit national specific templates.

 Do any other operating requirements apply in your jurisdiction?

-(Re)Insurers are also subject to general Irish and EU legislative provisions applicable to Irish companies, including company law and legislation covering data protection, employment, health and safety, money laundering and terrorist financing, auditing and taxation.
+(Re)insurers are subject to general Irish and EU legislative provisions applicable to Irish companies, including, but not limited to, company law and legislation covering data protection, employment, health and safety, money laundering and terrorist financing, auditing and taxation.

 What are the consequences of non-compliance with the operating requirements applicable to (re)insurers?

-Where a (re)insurer does not comply with technical provisions or with the SCR or MCR, the Central Bank has extensive powers of intervention under the 2015 regulations.
+Where a (re)insurer does not comply with technical provisions or with the SCR or MCR, the Central Bank of Ireland has extensive powers of intervention under the European Union (Insurance and Reinsurance) Regulations 2015 .
 More generally, under the Central Bank Act 1942, the Central Bank can initiate enforcement action against (re)insurers and their management for contraventions of legal and regulatory requirements which can result in significant fines being imposed (up to €10 million or 10% of turnover for regulated firms).

 What general rules, requirements and procedures govern the conclusion of (re)insurance contracts in your jurisdiction?